itkacher/OkHttpProfiler/README.md

 # OkHttpProfiler

-The [OkHttp Profiler plugin](https://plugins.jetbrains.com/plugin/11249-okhttp-profiler "OkHttp Profiler") can show request from the OkHttp library directly in the Android Studio tool window.
+The [OkHttp Profiler plugin](https://plugins.jetbrains.com/plugin/11249-okhttp-profiler "OkHttp Profiler") can show requests from the OkHttp library directly in the Android Studio tool window.
-It supports okhttp v3 (http://square.github.io/okhttp/) or Retrofit v2 (https://square.github.io/retrofit/)
+It supports the OkHttp v3 (http://square.github.io/okhttp/) and the Retrofit v2 (https://square.github.io/retrofit/)

 You can **debug OkHttp request** or response headers, inspect the JSON as a tree, as a plain text etc. And you can easily **create a Java/Kotlin model from the data**.
 Just click the right mouse button on a root element of the tree (or any other), choose Java or Kotlin, and select a folder for a new file in the project.